andrew-twigg/azure-sln-arch/1-network-infra/1h-vnet-routes.md

 ## Azure routing

-Network traffic in Azure is automatically routed across Azure subnets, vnetsm and on-prem networks.
+Network traffic in Azure is automatically routed across Azure subnets, vnets and on-prem networks.
 This is controlled by system routes which are assigned by default to each subnet in a vnet.

 Any Azure VM deployed to a vnet can communicate with all other VMs in subnets in that network, and potentially from on-prem through hybrid network of the internet.